Alsheraa313/296-final/README.md

 RUNNING INSTRUCTIONS
 make sure everything is in the correct filepath and that the pom xml matches

+First compile and run the server in a terminal, then compile and run the GUI in another

 Compile server: javac -cp "sqlite-jdbc-3.50.3.0.jar:." -d bin *.java Run server: java -cp "bin:sqlite-jdbc-3.50.3.0.jar" server Compile GUI: mvn clean compile